 How to play bridge

-Bridge is a partnership card game for four people commonly referred to as North and South playing against East and West.
-When you're playing bridge online against the computer you’ll normally sit South and the computer will fill in for the other three.
+Bridge is a card game for four players.
+The players are commonly referred to as North and South who play against East and West.

-The terminology for bidding is always a number plus a suit.
+The terminology for bidding is number + suit.
 For example, 1♥ or 4♠.

 Those hearts look pretty good so South bids 1♥.